 Thai durian trader cancels contest to win daughter's heart after thousands respond

-CHUMPHON, Thailand: A Thai durian trader said on Wednesday (Mar 6) he was cancelling a contest he had announced earlier in the week to help pick a suitor for his 26-year-old daughter.
+CHUMPHON, Thailand: A Thai durian trader said on Wednesday (Mar 6) he was cancelling a contest he had announced earlier in the week to help pick a husband for his 26-year-old daughter.

 The catch: They had to possess the skills needed to take over his durian empire.